b3-exmo/b3-exmo.github.io/docs/Culture/Perfection/imperfect-leaders.md

 &nbsp;

 If Jesus Christ Himself really is [[Jesus-and-The-Church|directing the church]], as is the church's ethos and appeal to authority, then the fact that its leaders are fallible, imperfect, mortal men is **irrelevant**.
 Jesus gives all directions, so there is no need, *no room* to explain anything away due to being fallible, imperfect, mortal men.

+Any and all misdoings cannot be ascribed to imperfect men because imperfect men are not making the decisions.
+Jesus is at the head of the church, and Jesus is making the decisions.
+Therefore, if the church led by Jesus' hand-picked representatives who make mistakes, either those representatives are not accurately representing (and should consequently be removed), or Jesus is the one making mistakes.
+If Jesus makes mistakes, that undermines His theocratic authority, and the entire thing falls apart.

-The leaders *can* be imperfect people&mdash;that's well and fine.
+The LDS church's leaders *can* be imperfect people&mdash;that's well and fine.
 They *cannot* rationalize misdeeds if they hold to the claim that they are led by divine revelation.
-They aren't the ones calling the shots, so their foibles and shortcomings have no bearing on what Jesus Christ is revealing to them.
+The imperfect mortal men aren't the ones calling the shots nor making decisions, so their foibles and shortcomings have no bearing on what Jesus Christ is revealing to them.

 If prophets or apostles have said or done things in the past that can be rationalized due to them being "just mortal men," then how can we trust or believe anything that they do or say today?
 Did something change such that today's prophets are not "just mortal men"?
 I'm not aware of such a change.
 If the past prophets can have their actions dismissed, why would current prophets not be given that kind of leeway?
 How are we as lay members meant to differentiate between what is "inspired" and what is "just mortal men"?